QButterfly/qbutterfly.github.io/README.md

 Please cite as:

 Ebert, N., Scheppler, B. 2021.
-Butterfly: a lightweight approach for webtracking with Qualtrics, doi:10.5281/zenodo.5211544
+QButterfly: a lightweight approach for webtracking with Qualtrics, doi:10.5281/zenodo.5211544

 ## Quick start